nikkola01/bede-llm-workflows/docs/running_server.md

 session.

-Alternatively, they can be submitted from the regular login nodes using `ghbatc`or `ghrun`.
+Alternatively, they can be submitted from the regular login nodes using `ghrun`.

 ---